Possible side effects of Prolia include:

 - skin problems (eczema, blisters, dry skin, peeling, redness, itching, small bumps)

-You may also be more likely to get a serious infection, such as skin, ear, stomach/gut, or bladder infection while taking Prolia.
+You may also be more likely to get a severe infection, such as skin, ear, stomach/gut, or bladder infection, while taking Prolia/Xgeva.

-Tell your doctor if you develop signs of infection while taking the medication, such as:
+Inform a doctor immediately if there are signs of infection while taking the medication, such as:

 - fever/chills, night sweats